History of aesthetics: Kant

 Immanuel Kant's theory of aesthetic judgments remains a highly debated aesthetic theory until today.
-It is important to note that Kant uses the term "aesthetics" ("Ästhetik") to refer to any sensual experience.
+Kant uses the term "aesthetics" ("Ästhetik") to refer to any sensual experience.
 The work most crucial to aesthetics as a strand of philosophy is the first half of his Critique of the Power of Judgment, the Critique of the Aesthetic Power of Judgment.
 It is subdivided in two main parts - the Analytic of the Beautiful and the Analytic of the Sublime, but also deals with the experience of fine art.

 For Kant, beauty does not reside inside an object, but is defined as the pleasure that stems from the ″free play″ of imagination and understanding inspired by the object — which as a result we will call beautiful.
 Such pleasure is more than mere agreeableness, since it must be disinterested and free — that is to say independent from the object's ability to serve as a means to an end.
 Even though the feeling of beauty is subjective, Kant goes beyond the notion of ″beauty is in the eye of the beholder″: If something is beautiful to me, I also think that it should be so for everybody else, even though I cannot prove beauty to anyone.
 Kant also insists that the aesthetic judgment is always, an "individual" i.e. a singular one, of the form "This object (e.g. rose) is beautiful."
 He denies that we can reach a valid universal aesthetic judgment of the form "All objects possessing such and such qualities are beautiful."
 (A judgment of this form would be logical, not aesthetic.)
 Nature, in Kant's aesthetics, is the primary example for beauty, ranking as a source of aesthetic pleasure above art, which he only considers in the last parts of the third Critique of the Aesthetic Judgment.
 It is in these last paragraphs where he connects to his earlier works when he argues that the highest significance of beauty is to symbolize moral good; going in this regard even further than Ruskin.